Newsletter No. 19 – Social Law

 Soc.
 March 3, 2015 (n°13-15.551) FP-PB:

-In this case, an employee summoned for June 7, 2010 to an interview prior to a possible dismissal, signed that same day an agreement to terminate the employment contract and then exercised his right of withdrawal by letter of June 16, 2010.
-Summoned by letter of June 21, 2010 to a new interview prior to a possible dismissal set for the following June 28, he was dismissed for serious misconduct by letter of July 1, 2010.
+In this case, an employee summoned for a preliminary meeting regarding potential dismissal on June 7, 2010, signed a mutual termination agreement that same day and then exercised his right of withdrawal by letter dated June 16, 2010.
+Summoned by letter dated June 21, 2010, to a further preliminary meeting regarding potential dismissal scheduled for June 28, he was dismissed for serious misconduct by letter dated July 1, 2010.
+Having been

-Effect of the conclusion of a transaction between the signature and the homologation of the rupture
+Effect of concluding a transaction between the signing and the approval of the termination

-The Social Chamber recalls that an employee and an employer who have signed a severance agreement can only validly conclude a transaction, on the one hand, if this takes place after the approval of the conventional severance by the administrative authority. , on the other hand, only if its purpose is to settle a dispute relating not to the termination of the employment contract but to its execution on elements not included in the termination agreement.
+The Social Chamber recalls that an employee and an employer who have signed a termination agreement cannot validly conclude a settlement, firstly, unless it occurs after the approval of the termination agreement by the administrative authority, secondly, unless its purpose is to settle a dispute relating not to the termination of the employment contract but to its execution on elements not included in the termination agreement.

 Transaction: tax regime